-- (1) Automatic Under-Voltage Load shedding (UVLS) systems are classified as protective relay systems.
+- (1) Automatic UVLS systems are classified as protective relay systems.
 The maintenance requirements, discussed in Section 6.2.4, Maintenance and Testing Requirements for ERCOT System Facilities, apply to UVLS protection systems as well. - (2) The requirement for under-voltage relaying shall be determined by system studies performed/administered by ERCOT designated working groups or equipment owners.
-The system studies should indicate the following: - (a) Amount of Load to be shed to restore voltage to minimum acceptable level or higher; - (b) The minimum and maximum time delay allowed before automatically shedding Load; - (c) The voltage level(s) at which to initiate automatic relay operation; and - (d) The location(s) for effectively applying UVLS protection systems. - (3) Automatic UVLS protection systems need not be duplicated. - (4) Analyses shall be performed on UVLS schemes by working groups and/or equipment owners as assigned by ERCOT to demonstrate that they are expected to act before generators trip Off-line due to the protective relay requirements.
-A specific exemption from this analysis requirement may be provided by the ROS. - (5) Under-voltage protection systems shall be designed to coordinate with other protective devices and control schemes during momentary voltage dips, sustained faults, low voltages caused by stalled motors, motor starting, etc. - (6) Automatic Load restoration for an UVLS operation is not currently utilized in ERCOT. - (7) The UVLS scheme shall be designed to ensure reliable operation and to prevent false tripping. - (8) In addition, Generation Resources must be designed to remain connected to the transmission system during the following operating conditions: - (a) Generator terminal voltages are within 5% of the rated design voltage and volts per hertz are less than 105% of generator rated design voltage and frequency; - (b) Generator terminal voltage deviations exceed 5% but are within 10% of the rated design voltage and persist for less than 10.0 seconds; - (c) Generator volts per hertz conditions are less than 116% of generator rated design voltage and frequency and last for less than 1.5 seconds;
+The system studies should indicate the following: - (a) Amount of Load to be shed to restore voltage to minimum acceptable level or higher; - (b) The minimum and maximum time delay allowed before automatically shedding Load: - (c) The voltage level(s) at which to initiate automatic relay operation; and - (d) The location(s) for effectively applying UVLS protection systems. - (3) Automatic UVLS protection systems need not be duplicated. - (4) Analyses shall be performed on UVLS schemes by working groups and/or equipment owners as assigned by ERCOT to demonstrate that they are expected to act before generators trip Off-Line due to the protective relay requirements, as specified in paragraph (3)(a) of Section 2.9, Voltage Ride-Through Requirements for Generation Resources.
+A specific exemption from this analysis requirement may be provided by the ROS. - (5) Under-voltage protection systems shall be designed to coordinate with other protective devices and control schemes during momentary voltage dips, sustained faults, low voltages caused by stalled motors, motor starting, etc. - (6) Automatic Load restoration for an UVLS operation is not currently utilized in ERCOT. - (7) The UVLS scheme shall be designed to ensure reliable operation and to prevent false tripping. - (8) In addition, protective relaying for Generation Resources must be designed to meet Voltage Ride-Through (VRT) criteria as detailed in Section 2.9.